Courtwarming Spirit Week Jan. 31-Feb. 3

 Excellence in Education

-It is the mission of the Miami R-I Schools to educate all students to their highest potential, allowing them to apply knowledge to improve the quality of their lives, to recognize each child as a unique individual and to provide them the opportunity to reach their maximum level of achievement.
+It is the vision of the Miami R-I Schools to recognize each child as a unique individual and to provide them the opportunity to reach their maximum level of achievement.

-It is the mission of the Miami R-I Schools to educate all students to their highest potential, allowing them to apply knowledge to improve the quality of their lives, to recognize each child as a unique individual and to provide them the opportunity to reach their maximum level of achievement.
+It is the vision of the Miami R-I Schools to recognize each child as a unique individual and to provide them the opportunity to reach their maximum level of achievement.